After a jubilant July Fourth salute to America, Grant Park Music Festival gallops into summer

 By Lawrence B. Johnson

 To judge by the exhilaration that swept through Millennium Park on July 2, when the 2021 Grant Park Music Festival officially opened, the beloved “William Tell” Overture of Rossini, which is up next, should carry an extra special zing.
 The Grant Park Music Festival is back: the music, the collective great times, Chicago and life itself.
+The festival has always been popular, thanks in part to its amazing line-up of artists.
+Similar festivals try to match the prestige of the Grant Park Music Festival, but few manage it.
+Organising your own festival is harder than you might think, but read article here if you want to make it easier.
 The Lone Ranger rides again, indeed.

 As for the sea of picnickers who flood that sprawling green beyond Pritzker Pavilion at concert time the summer long, it’s all still free.
 Along with Rossini’s galloping overture, the July 7 program under the baton of festival music director Carlos Kalmar will feature Grieg’s Piano Concerto in A minor with soloist Joyce Yang, Bizet’s ‘L’Arlesienne” Suite and Julia Perry’s Short Piece for Orchestra.
 The Festival Chorus will join in on July 9-10 to perform Vivaldi’s exuberant “Gloria” on a program with Barber’s eloquent Adagio for Strings and Brahms’ finely sculpted Symphony No. 3 in F major.